kostajh/rebuild/README.md

 ### Drush 6

 Development is done against the latest stable builds of Drush 6.
-As of July 16, this is Drush 8.x-6.x-RC1.

 ## Need help?